Reviews You Can Rely On

 Three sizes

-If you're looking for a bike helmet that won't break your budget, check out the Retrospec CM-1.
-This option is a classic, straightforward, skate-style bike helmet that will meet your needs.
-We like this helmet because of its extreme versatility, whether you need it for commuting, skating, biking, or something else.
-After running this helmet through our test process, we feel that it provides a ton of value for those among us looking for a basic, reliable helmet that will keep their head safe.
-The CM-1 comprises ample interior padding and a thick EPS foam shell bonded to a durable ABS outer liner that doesn't scuff easily.
-The straightforward design means there aren't any prone-to-fail, worrisome features or gadgets.
-The CPSC-certified EPS shell is the thickest in our test and should provide proper protection in the event of an impact.
+If you're looking for a stylish bike helmet that won't break your budget, check out the Retrospec Remi.
+After running this helmet through our test process, we feel it provides a ton of value for those among us looking for a basic, reliable helmet to keep their head safe.
+The Remi has a thick EPS foam shell bonded to a durable ABS outer liner that doesn't scuff easily.
+The straightforward design means no prone-to-fail, worrisome features or gadget exists.
+The CPSC-certified EPS shell is the thickest in our test.
 It's available in small, medium, and large shell sizes that will fit heads from 51-63cm in circumference.
-Each helmet comes with a spare set of interchangeable pads, allowing you to customize the fit for your head size and shape.
+Each helmet has a spare set of interchangeable pads, allowing you to customize the fit for your head size and shape.
 The chin buckle is easily adjustable to ensure a secure fit, and the straps have sliding adjustable ear-splitter clips that sit flat against your face.
-Our testers found that this was among the most comfortable helmets due to its thick padding.
+Our testers found this was among the most comfortable helmets due to its thick padding.

 While we think this helmet is a great value, we also want to warn about some drawbacks to the design we uncovered during testing.
-With a monolithic EPS shell, thick padding, and minimal air vents, this helmet can be a bit warm on long, strenuous rides or hot days.
-We started getting a little sweaty on longer rides and found ourselves avoiding the CM-1 on the hottest days.
+With a monolithic EPS shell, thick padding, and minimal air vents, this helmet can be warm on long, strenuous rides or hot days.
+We started getting sweaty on longer rides and found ourselves avoiding the Remi on the hottest days.
 Short morning and evening commutes weren't a problem, but we were wary of anything more intense.
 Additionally, we have minor concerns about the ABS outer shell's potential to separate from the EPS foam over time.
-Although we didn't experience separation during our testing, it's an issue we've had with this helmet style in the past.
-We have found that almost any adhesive will eventually give up the ghost over time when exposed to heat.
-We recommend avoiding leaving the CM-1 in the sun for extended periods to minimize the chance of separation.
-Despite these concerns, we think the CM-1 is an excellent buy for the price.
+Although we didn't experience separation during our testing, it's an issue we've had with this helmet style.
+We have found that almost any adhesive will eventually give up the ghost when exposed to heat over time.
+We recommend avoiding leaving the Remi in the sun for extended periods to minimize the chance of separation.
+Despite these concerns, we think the Remi is an excellent buy for the price.
 It will serve anyone from aspiring BMXers to commuters well.
 For folks in hotter climates or those with longer commutes, another commuter-style option we like with better airflow characteristics is the Base Camp Urban Commuter.

-budget bike helmet - the six vents across the cm-1's crown are small, but they have a...
+budget bike helmet - the vents on the remi.

 3